In this interview, Lacey shares her story of how she found her way to the CareerFoundry UX Design Program and beyond.

 How did your mentor help you both during the course and then with the job search?

-Larissa was amazing—she was like a game changer for me.
+Larissa was amazing—she was like a game-changer for me.
 We really connected for a couple of different reasons.
-I was able to tell her what my interests were, that I wanted to go into something around sustainability, but that I didn’t really know exactly what that might look like.
+I was able to tell her what my interests were, that I wanted to go into something around sustainability, but that I didn’t really know exactly what that might look like, or if people were hiring for that specific role.

 That’s what the job prep course really helped me to solidify.
 It encouraged me to do some research and consider whether this was an actual, viable option for me.
-Are there people hiring for this specific role out there?
-She was like a champion for me, for everything that I was saying I wanted to do.
-We were both on the same page in terms of where I wanted to go, which made the whole process fantastic.
+It helped me figure out and realize it was possible to make a career change out of healthcare and into design.

 We had a great connection—I felt really seen, but also validated by her.
 She was like, “You can do this.
 Somebody’s going to want to just snap you up.”
 She had so much confidence in my ability.